dllagl/oss_code/readme.md

 ## Run simulations

-#### 1. Execute OSS source code
+### 1. Execute OSS source code

 Once you are in the 'oss' folder and you have the required libraries you can execute the OSS code.
 ```bash
 python main.py
 ```

-If you choose the default names for the folders and files, it will create an 'output' folder in the same directory with the output data files in it.
+This will automatically create a folder name after what you enter in the terminal prompt (`output` by default) which will contain :
+-  `data.out` which contain the output datas (time, populations ..)
+- `data.params` which contain the configuration of the simulation (date, computer's infos and contants)

+Examples of those files can be found in the `refs` folder for each available simulation.
+Note that `data` is the default name.
+It is easily customizable when going through the terminal prompt.

-#### 2. Run it your way
+### 2. Run it your way

 Other than implementing your own functions and fork the project, the only interation you need to have with the code is when changing the initial inputs in the `imp_param.py` python file.